 Celiac Sprue (cont.)

 - Two additional antibodies have been identified in the bloodstream of people with celiac disease.
 In contrast to antigliadin antibodies, these antibodies target the person's own body and are referred to as autoantibodies (antibodies against our own cells and organs).
 The first antibody targets endomysium, a small intestinal smooth muscle component.
 The second antibody targets an enzyme called tissue transglutaminase.
-The presence of these autoantibodies suggests that autoimmunityplays a role in the disease process of celiac sprue.
+The presence of these autoantibodies suggests that autoimmunity plays a role in the disease process of celiac disease.

-disease occurs much more frequently in relatives of
+disease occurs much more frequently in relatives of persons with celiac disease

 Must Read Articles Related to Celiac Sprue

 A barium enema is a diagnostic test that us performed to examine the colon and rectum for abnormalities.
 Barium enema may be ordered for a patient to identify i...learn more >>